stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 Julia was about to interrupt and remind him that the banishing rite was not going to work—but there was no chance he had forgotten that.
 He was simply lying to Lady Petherham.

-“You expect me to stand by while you work.... work witchcraft on my Georgie?
+“You expect me to stand by while you work…. work witchcraft on my Georgie?
 Stand by and do nothing?”

 “Not exactly.
 I need you and the Blaylocks to be ready for the aftermath.
 We'll need hot water and warm blankets and medical supplies.
 We'll need to know you are out of harm's way, so we can stop worrying about you getting hurt and do what needs to be done.”